fullscreen-triangle/buhera-printing-press/src/chapters/chapter-01.md

 An exponential increase in variables that require human judgment.

+### Evidence-Based Resolution in Constrained Environments

+However, sophisticated systems can operate effectively within these constraints by treating decisions as evidence resolution rather than autonomous intelligence.
+Modern hybrid resolution engines resolve conflicts through evidence aggregation rather than traditional rule-based systems, combining logical, fuzzy, and Bayesian reasoning with real-time constraints.

+Such systems implement:
+- Evidence-based decisions through debate resolution rather than rules
+- Multiple reasoning engines (logical, fuzzy, Bayesian) working in concert
+- Real-time constraints with guaranteed response times
+- Emergency fallback mechanisms for safety-critical scenarios

+The key insight is that these systems don't attempt to exceed their creators' understanding but rather implement sophisticated orchestration of pre-programmed capabilities.
+They represent advances in engineering rather than breakthroughs in fundamental intelligence.

 ## The Social Implications

 The social implications of transportation control systems further illustrate this point.
 As complexity increases, attempts at systematic control must either: